radeonxray/DB-Assignment4/README.md

 Run the following command to setup the Docker Container with a mysql-server:
 `docker run --name my_mysql -v $(pwd)/mysql_databasefiles:/var/lib/mysql -p 3306:3306 -e MYSQL_ROOT_PASSWORD=iphone2019 -d mysql`

+Connect to the Docker Container through WorkBench with the following information:

+*IP*: `192.168.33.10`

+*Port*: `3306`

+*User*: `root`

+*Password*: `iphone2019`

+After having connected to the Docker Container, go to the [sampledb.txt](https://github.com/radeonxray/DB-Assignment4/blob/master/sampledb.txt)-file, copy the entire content.

+**Note**: This .txt-file contains the same content, as the mysqlsampledatabase.sql-file found [here](http://www.mysqltutorial.org/mysql-sample-database.aspx)

+Copy the entire content into a new query in the Database and run it.

+Refresh the Schemas and you should see a new schema called `classicmodels`

+The Database is now ready for the assignments!

 ### Notes